 Make more room for what your wallet is meant for- cash and cards!

-Doing this will not only save you money and show you what you’re spending on, it will also teach you how to be more responsible with your finances.
+Doing this will not only save you money and show you what you’re spending, it will also teach you how to be more responsible with your finances.

-You can use anything from a spreadsheet to a financial planner to do this, but whichever way you choose to track your fiances will surely get you closer to your financial goals.
+You can use anything from a spreadsheet to a financial planner to do this, but whichever way you choose to track your finances will surely get you closer to your financial goals.

 If you’ve ever left your house without your keys, phone, or wallet, I feel you.

 This is why this organization hack will be super helpful if you tend to forget your stuff at home!

 Once you get home, all you will have to do with your bag, wallet, keys, jacket and whatever else you have on you is to leave it at your designated drop-off place.